ahaywood/Web-Interactivity-and-Engagement/chapter-8/index.md

 #### Step Five: Add Font Awesome Search Logo

+**This area is optional and significantly changes the functionality of the UI**

 Let's say you want to make something more graphically interesting.
 We are going to add the Font Awesome package to our site so that we are able to use a bunch of cool icons relatively easily.

 It may seem excessive to add a whole css library for only one icon, but having the Font Awesome library in place allows us to use the other icons without even worrying about load time.
 Additionally, the Font Awesome CSS file often caches and the load time isn't all that bad when you have a visitor making repeated visits to your site.
 To make things better, there is even a content delivery network (CDN) link so that the load time is alleviated by allowing a concurrent connection.